Counting conjugacy classes in groups with contracting elements

-\begin{rem} Most of the forementioned results count conjugacy classes using the stable length.
-Our result also considers the pointed length, which depends on the basepoint, in the setting of non-cocompact actions.
-We remark that the conjugacy growth formula for pointed length is not a direct consequence of the one using stable length, which in many examples is perhaps not far from the latter.
+\begin{rem} Most of the forementioned results count conjugacy classes of bounded stable length.
+Our result also considers the algebraic length, which depends on the basepoint, in the setting of non-cocompact actions.
+We remark that the conjugacy growth formula for algebraic length is not a direct consequence of the one using stable length.

 \end{rem}